cerealcoder/dexcom-js/README.md

         redirectUri: 'your redirect URI'
         apiUri: 'https://sandbox-api.dexcom.com'

-   The values in this file will be provided by your developer.dexcom account.
+   The values in this file will be provided by your Dexcom [My Apps](https://developer.dexcom.com/user/me/apps) page.

 1. Run the test suite.<br>
    Interactively: